Atorvastatin Prescription Online

 Atorvastatin - Absorption and Elimination

 Atorvastatin medication is rapidly absorbed after oral administration and peak levels in the plasma occur within 1-2 hours.
 Food can decrease the rate and extent of atorvastatin drug absorption.
 Atorvastatin is thought to be metabolized via the cytochrome p450 pathway.
 Atorvastatin is primarily eliminated in the bile and has a plasma elimination half-life of approximately 14 hours in humans.
 Plasma concentrations of atorvastatin differ in elderly people and between women and men.

 Can I Buy Atorvastatin Online?

 Atorvastatin is a prescription medication and so one cannot just buy atorvastatin online as the first step to getting atorvastatin prescription tablets is consulting a medical provider.
 As a result, generic atorvastatin OTC (over-the-counter) is not available, either.
-However, Push Health helps connect people who need atorvastatin with a licensed medical provider who can prescribe atorvastatin tablets, including atorvastatin 10 mg, atorvastatin 20 mg, atorvastatin 40 mg and atorvastatin 80 mg pills, when appropriate to do so.
+However, Push Health helps connect people who need atorvastatin medication with a licensed medical provider who can prescribe atorvastatin tablets, including generic atorvastatin 10 mg, atorvastatin 20 mg, atorvastatin 40 mg and atorvastatin 80 mg pills, when appropriate to do so.

 Atorvastatin - Side Effects